Skip to content

 Oak

 Oak is the absolute favorite for TV units.
-It's sturdy, has a beautiful, calm grain, and fits into almost any interior.
+It is sturdy, has a beautiful, calm grain, and fits into almost any interior.
 Natural oak has a creamy-warm color.
 White oiled oak is lighter and gives a Scandinavian feel.
 Dark stained oak is more robust and suits industrial or rural styles.
 Oak is resistant to daily use and develops a beautiful patina over the years.

 Mango Wood

 Mango wood is slightly more expressive than oak.
 The grain is more striking, the color more varied — from light brown to almost black, sometimes with green or yellow accents.
 Mango is lighter than oak, which is an advantage for large TV units.
-The material is durable, resistant to daily use, and made from high-quality wood (a byproduct of mango cultivation) and affordable.
+The material is durable, resistant to daily use, and made from high-quality wood. byproduct of mango cultivation) and affordable.
 Perfect for those who love a distinctive, lively appearance.

 Walnut